ecarrascosa/Universal-Bank-Data-Analytics/README.md

 # Universal-Bank-Data-Analytics

+## Project Background

+### As part of customer acquisition efforts, Universal Bank wants to run a campaign to convince more of their current customers to accept personal loan offers.
+In order to improve targeting quality, they want to find customers that are most likely to accept the personal loan offer

+## The Data

+## They use data from a previous campaign on 5000 customers, 480 of them accepted

-1. id:	Customer ID
+* id:	Customer ID
-2. age:	Customer's age in completed years
+* age:	Customer's age in completed years
 3. experience:	# years of professional experience
 4. income:	Annual income of the customer ($000)
 5. zip:	Home Address ZIP code.